timescale/pgai/docs/advanced.md

 ## Summerization

-In this example, we will use the pgai extension to summarize content.
-In a single query, we will ask for a summerization of a month's worth of git commits in the form of release notes in Markdown format.
-We provide two messages -- one for the system and one for the user.
-The git commits for the month are appended in text formate to the user message.
-We use jsonb operators to pull out just the content of the [response](https://platform.openai.com/docs/api-reference/chat/object).
+Use the pgai extension to summarize content.
+In a single query, ask for a summarization of a month's worth of git commits in the form of release notes in Markdown format.
+You provide one message for the system and another one for the user.

+The git commits for the month are appended in text format to the user message.
+The query uses jsonb operators to pull out the content of the [response](https://platform.openai.com/docs/api-reference/chat/object) only.

 ```sql
 -- summarize and categorize git commits to produce a release notes document